Jinhua Homestay Project: Suoyuan

 Many young people have left the village to work in cities, a common phenomenon in China today.
 Therefore, the population consists mainly of older people.
 However, because Suoyuan is relatively close to Jinhua city, the age profile is more mixed than in similar villages in more remote locations.

 It is one of the oldest villages in Jinhua.
 Its traditional buildings, built of stone or wood, retain many fine and very lifelike carvings of animals, birds, flowers and landscapes.
 The very first session of this program was held in the year 2014 in Suoyuan village.

-Activities

 Pottery

 Chinese pottery, also called Chinese ceramics are objects made of clay and hardened by heat: earthenware, stoneware, and porcelain.
 Nowhere in the world has pottery assumed such importance as in China.
 This project arranges a trip to Just Fire, Guwuyaohuo, which is the most famous pottery factory in Jinhua City, China.

 Before visiting the factory the participants are given a lecture on pottery in China generally and about the factory specifically.
 This lecture is given by Mr. Fang Yi who is the founder of the Just Fire pottery factory.

 Detailed information is communicated during this lecture at the salon in the respective village where the session is organized.
 The purpose behind conducting this lecture is to educate the participants so that during their visit to the factory all participants are aware and have a clear understanding of the art of pottery and the factory.